 Every Thursday I send an email with three quick tips to brighten your day and help you and your family lead a more natural life.
 Want to get it?

-What’s going on in baby’s brain this week?
-Plus, one of the most important ways to prepare for a natural childbirth!
-(Well, sorta.)
+You won’t believe what’s going on in baby’s brain this week!
+Plus, one of the most important ways to prepare for a natural childbirth.

 Babies don’t come with instructional manuals, but thankfully there are resources out there that help us become the parent we were meant to be.

 Birth doesn’t come with a predictable and duplicable instruction manual either (I wish!).
 That’s why it’s important to educate and empower yourself regarding the biological, emotional, mental, and even spiritual aspects of birth.